 Dick DeGray, Selectboard chairman echoed Wrinn's cautious words and commended the police, fire and rescue personnel for their outstanding work.

 "I'm extremely proud of the pre-planning and he execution of our responders," he said.
 "This was more than any of us thought it was going to be.
-We're 150 miles from the nearest ocean and the damage is still devastating."

 "Stuff can be replaced, lives can't," he said.